“I hate my job,” has to be one of the most common phrases uttered in the English language. Monday morning is dreaded by so many for this very reason.

 1. How To Win Friends And Influence People by Dale Carnegie

 A classic of personal development, but one that has helped people build their businesses and save their marriages at the same time.
 Sage simple advice that just plain works.
 It worked back in 1936 when it was published, and it still works today.
 That says something.

 Honorable mention goes out to The Difference Maker by John Maxwell, The 7 Habits of Highly Effective People by Stephen Covey, Influence by Robert Cialdini, and Think And Grow Rich by Napoleon Hill.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.